-Kenesary Khan – last khan of Kazakhstan who died fighting the Russians in 1847.
-He got this statue on the banks of the Esil River in Astana in 2001
+Kenesary Khan .
+He is last khan ‘king’ of Kazakhstan who died fighting the Russians in 1847.
+He got the above statue on the banks of the Esil River in Astana in 2001.

 File this under: You can’t make this up.
-It’s a story that is as weird in its own way as the one about Gulnara Karimova.
+This story is as weird in its own way as the one about Gulnara Karimova.

-The earliest known named Kazakh khan (king) began his reign in 1456.
-The Khanate lasted quite a while – not without complications, as is usual for any 400-year period which includes meddling from the Tsarist Empire.
+The earliest known named Kazakh khan began his reign in 1456.
+The Khanate lasted quite a while.
+Not without complications, as is usual for any 400-year period which includes meddling from the Tsarist Empire.

 It seems the Kyrgyz were able to capture Kenesary Khan.
 He was then executed in Kyrgyzstan (just to the south of Kazakhstan).
 The Kyrgyz cut off his head, and the Russians paid 1000 rubles for it.